 How Does Multi-Channel Outreach Compare to Single-Channel?

-The difference between single-channel and multi-channel outreach is stark.
-LinkedIn InMail alone delivers 10-25% response rates according to LinkedIn's official data.
-Cold email alone averages around 5%.
-Neither channel on its own consistently breaks past 30%, even with excellent personalization and timing.
+Single-channel versus multi-channel outreach produces a stark difference in results.
+Based on LinkedIn’s official data, the 2026 InMail benchmark runs 10-25%.
+Cold messages sent via email alone average around 5%.
+Neither approach on its own consistently breaks past 30%, even with excellent personalization and timing.

-The power isn't in any single channel.
-It's in the combination.
-When you layer personalized email, LinkedIn messaging, and strategic SMS into a coordinated sequence, each channel reinforces the others and catches candidates who would've missed a single-channel touch.
+No single channel drives results on its own.
+Layering personalized email, LinkedIn messaging, and strategic SMS into a coordinated sequence means each channel reinforces the others - catching talent who would’ve missed a single-channel touch entirely.

-Pin's automated multi-channel outreach demonstrates this effect directly, delivering a 48% response rate across email, LinkedIn, and SMS.
-That number reflects the compounding value of reaching candidates on their preferred channel with messages that reference their specific background - all powered by a database of 850M+ profiles with 100% coverage in North America and Europe.
+Pin’s automated multi-channel outreach demonstrates this effect directly, delivering a 48% response rate across email, LinkedIn, and SMS.
+That number reflects the compounding value of reaching talent on their preferred channel with messages referencing their specific background.
+Pin’s database covers 850M+ profiles with 100% coverage in North America and Europe, ensuring no qualified applicant goes uncontacted.

 What does this look like in practice?
 Consider a recruiter filling a senior software engineering role.
 Using InMail alone, they send 50 messages and get 8 responses (16% rate).
 With multi-channel AI outreach, they reach the same 50 candidates across email, LinkedIn, and SMS - and get 24 responses (48% rate).
 That’s three times more conversations from the same candidate pool, without sourcing a single additional profile.

-The economics shift dramatically too.
+Economically, the difference compounds fast.
 LinkedIn Recruiter Corporate at $8,999 per year gives you 150 InMails per month in a single channel.
-Pin starts at $100 per month and reaches candidates across every channel - email, LinkedIn, and SMS - from one platform.
+Pin starts at $100 per month and reaches talent across every channel - email, LinkedIn, and SMS - from one platform.
 For recruiters filling multiple roles simultaneously, the cost-per-response gap only widens.

 Here’s how the numbers break down side by side: